topbitdu/unidom-action/ROADMAP.md

 ## v1.17.15
 1. Improve the As Acted concern for the argument validations of the #is_acted! method
 2. Improve the As Acted shared examples for the argument validations of the #is_acted! method

+## v1.17.16
+1. Improve the As Actor Party concern for the argument validations of the #act! method
+2. Improve the As Actor Party shared examples for the argument validations of the #act! method